 I followed the recipe exactly, but my starter didn’t um, start.
 I blamed it on the climate.
 It’s a mild 68 degrees nearly year-round here in central California.
 Not exactly “warm” and inviting to the yeast that floats around in the air.

-For all intensive purposes, I gave up on sourdough.
+I gave up on sourdough.
 What was the point of adding more flour and more water if there were no bubbles and no confirmed life in my jar?

 I ordered my starter kit, the San Francisco variety since we’re so close to the big city and it seems to be the variety that produces the tang that everyone’s taste buds remember.
 At the same time, I read the recipe in Nourishing Traditions for a sourdough starter from scratch.
 I started both batches on the same day, thinking if I’m “feeding” one, I might as well feed two.